sangambansode45/I-Am-Rich-IOS-App/README.md

 # I-Am-Rich-IOS-App

-Sure, here's a summary of creating a simple iOS app named "I Am Rich" using Xcode and Swift:
+Creating a simple iOS app named "I Am Rich" using Xcode and Swift:

 1. **Set Up Xcode Project**: Open Xcode and create a new iOS project using the "Single View App" template.
 Name the project "I Am Rich".